kristinallarsen/cloud-ear/README.md

+# Work in progress personal portfolio

+Noodling around with Github Pages.

+Original installation README is below.

+---

 # Minimal Mistakes remote theme starter

 Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).